k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 **B. Create the main LOAD flow**

-Performed by the **createLoadAllTablesFlow.flow** that receives the Logical Unit name and creates an envelope **LoadAllTables.flow** Broadway flow.
-The purpose of this flow is to invoke all LOAD flows based on the LU Schema's execution order.
+The main load flow is generated by the **createLoadAllTablesFlow.flow** that receives the following input parameter: Logical Unit name.
+It then creates the  **LoadAllTables.flow** Broadway flow.
+The purpose of this flow is to invoke all load flows based on the LU Schema's execution order.

 **C. Create a DELETE flow per table**